 Other than certain phones designated for student use, students are not allowed to use the university's telephones for personal calls or faxes.
 No telephone messages will be taken for students except in cases of extreme emergency.
-Permission to use the fax machine for emergency situations must be arranged through the Dean of Student Affairs.

 University Bookstore

 The AUD Bookstore, located in the Student Center, sells all student textbooks currently in use.
 In addition to textbooks, the Bookstore sells AUD souvenir and stationary items.
 The Bookstore is open Sunday through Thursday from 8:00 a.m. to 4:30 p.m.